Blog for People

 Discovery: Discovery is the official process where the parties formally exchange evidence that may be admitted at trial.
 The main tools of discovery are written discovery, deposition and inspections.
 Written discovery includes interrogatories, meaning questions calling for written explanations, requests for admissions, meaning questions that require the responding party to admit, deny or state an inability to admit or deny, and demand for documents.
 Inspection can be an inspection of a property, or even a bodily inspection if at issue.
 Deposition is an oral question and answer session that can be required to take place in person.

-File: File means that the Court accepts the paperwork, almost always by stamping the papers at the top right indicating acceptance, including date, time and the clerk.
+File: File, when used as a verb in litigation, means that the Court accepts the paperwork, almost always by stamping the papers at the top right indicating acceptance, including date, time and the clerk.
 Do not conflate file, with serve, which means to deliver the papers in an authorized manner.

 Litigation: The adversarial process of two parties engaging in the formal dispute process to determine a “winner,” by order, decree, or judgment of the Court.
 Generally, falls into the category of “civil,” meaning not criminal and initiated by a plaintiff seeking a remedy from a “defendant” or criminal, in which a government entity seeks a conviction of a person accused of violating a criminal law.